SatwikPasumarthi/SatwikPasumarthi/README.md

 ## I'm a Student and Developer!!

-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence and Full stack Development
-- 🌱 I’m currently learning Web Development and Machine Learning
+- 🌱 I’m currently learning Automation and System Designing
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 My Goals: Want to be a ML engineer
 - ⚡ Fun fact: I am a gamer